D-Antonelli/D-Antonelli/README.md

 Occasionally I write technical articles on @dev.to, and previously with @boonandmoil

 ## 👀 Looking for an experienced Full Stack Developer?
 I’m open to exciting opportunities where I can leverage my skills in full stack development and cloud solutions.
-Feel free to check out my [LinkedIn](https://www.linkedin.com/in/derya-a-antonelli).
-I am based in UK 🇬🇧
+Feel free to check out my [LinkedIn](https://www.linkedin.com/in/derya-a-antonelli) or [email me](mailto:derya.antonelli@gmail.com).

 ## ⚡️ Tech Stack
 - Frontend: JavaScript, React, TypeScript, Vue, Tailwind CSS, HTML5, CSS3, Laravel